 What about supplements?

-Yep, they’re out there.
+There are lots of good iron supplements available on the market today.
 You may or may not need one.
-I’ve been vegetarian for over 20 years and have never needed a supplement.
-I had my hemoglobin tested recently and it was pretty much perfect.
+I’ve been vegetarian for over 25 years and have never needed a supplement, other than during pregnancy.

 But, there are many factors aside from diet that could contribute to needing an iron supplement, such as illness, heavy menstruations, some stomach and intestinal conditions, and pregnancy.
 The only way to find out for sure if you need a supplement is to see your doctor and get a blood test.

 It’s also important to note that iron deficiency is no more common in vegetarians than it is in the rest of the population.
 This is likely due to the balanced plant-based diet that many vegetarians consume which includes a mix of iron rich foods like legumes, seeds, and leafy greens, which also happen to be a good source of vitamin C.